 Hilda R. Heady, MSW, ACSW

-Hilda R. Heady, a widely-respected expert and advocate for rural health and the health of Veterans in rural America, leads rural health research and policy efforts for Atlas Research as Chair of the Rural Health Research and Policy Group.
-For Atlas she serves as a subject matter expert on rural health workforce policies and strategies, rural Veterans, rural health care policy, and rural health services research.
+As Senior Vice President of Training, Technical Assistance, and Community Collaborations, Hilda R. Heady is a widely-respected expert and advocate for rural health and the health of Veterans in rural America.
+For Atlas she serves as a subject matter expert on homelessness, health workforce, rural Veterans, rural health care policy, and rural health services research.
 She is or has served as Project Lead on Rural Women Veterans Qualitative Research; Homeless Women Veterans Success Stories with the Department of Labor Women's Bureau; Hospice and Palliative Care Project with the National Rural Health Resource Center and the Veterans Integrated Services Network (VISN) 23; Rural Homeless and Prevention of Homelessness Services for VISN 5, and the DC VA Medical Center.
 Her work includes supervising case managers working with homeless Veterans; supporting the National Veterans Caregiver Training Program with VA; leading the VA Collaboration with Rural Community Health Centers project including assessment of Veterans' dual use of both systems of health care; and program evaluation of the HRSA-funded Health Workforce Development Network in western Maryland.
 She also holds adjunct professor appointments with Georgetown University and West Virginia University.